costanzar/costanzar.github.io/_pages/Publications.md

     **Costanza Rodda**, Clément Savaro, Géraldine Davis, Jason Reneuve, Pierre Augier, Joël Sommeria, Thomas Valran, Samuel Viboud, and Nicolas Mordant (2022).
     *Physical Review Fluids* <br />
     *doi: https://doi.org/10.1103/PhysRevFluids.7.094802* <br />
     This paper studies the dynamical regimes experimentally developing in a stratified fluid forced by internal gravity waves in a pentagonal domain.
 We find that by changing the shape and increasing the dimensions of the domain finite-size effects diminish and wave turbulence is observed.
 In this regime, the temporal spectra decay with a slope compatible with the Garrett-Munk spectra.
 Different regimes appear by changing the forcing conditions, namely, discrete wave turbulence, weak wave turbulence, and strongly stratified turbulence.
-The buoyancy Reynolds number Re<sub>b marks well the transitions between the regimes, with weak wave turbulence occurring for 1<Re<sub>b<3.5 and strongly nonlinear stratified turbulence for higher Re<sub>b."
+The buoyancy Reynolds number Re<sub>b</sub> marks well the transitions between the regimes, with weak wave turbulence occurring for 1<Re<sub>b</sub><3.5 and strongly nonlinear stratified turbulence for higher Re<sub>b</sub>."

 feature_row1-2:
   - image_path: assets/images/wcd.png